GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/isothermalHystInjection/Example.rst

 The mesh can be found in `GEOSXDATA <https://github.com/GEOSX/GEOSXDATA>`__ and was provided for the benchmark.
 It discretizes the widely-used `Johansen` reservoir, which consists in a tilted reservoir with a main fault.
-Both porosity and permeability are heterogeneous an given at vertices.
+Both porosity and permeability are heterogeneous and given at vertices.

 A single CO2 injection well is completed with perforations only in the bottom 50 m of the reservoir.

 The model domain has the following dimensions: 9600 x 8900 x [90-140] m.
 It has a single well located at (5440,3300) m.
-The injection takes place for 25 years over 50 years simulated at the constant rate of 15 kg/s.
-An hydrostatic pressure gradient is imposed on the boundary cells as well as a constant geothermal gradient of 0.03 K/m.
-The reservoir is initially at 100 C.
+The injection takes place during the first 25 years of the 50-year simulation at the constant rate of 15 kg/s.
+A hydrostatic pressure gradient is imposed on the boundary faces as well as a constant geothermal gradient of 0.03 K/m.
+The reservoir is initially at 373.15 K.

    .. _JohansenScenario: .. figure:: problem3.png
       :align: center